otto-torino/otto-torino.github.io/_posts/2019-10-14-cookierulez.md

 GDPR, Cookie Policy, let us help you!

 In the last years the EU has approved new data protection rules which affects the great majority of web sites out there.
 There are many which didn't applied to this rules yet, many which cannot sustain the effort, or don't have the necessary tools and skills to manage all the requiremets.
-Here comes [Cookierulez](https://cookierulez.sqrt64.it), an open source web application which aims to get your life easier when dealing with webn sites cookie policies.
+Here comes [Cookierulez](https://cookierulez.sqrt64.it), an open source web application which aims to get your life easier when dealing with web sites cookie policies.

 ![Cookierulez Banner](/assets/images/posts/cookierulez.png)